 Therapy is a uniquely potent tool for crafting a rich and meaningful life.
 The question should not rest on simply whether you need therapy, but rather if you would benefit from therapy.
 Psychotherapy is a vehicle for thinking about yourself, your life, your relationships, and your world.
 In Philly and the surrounding neighborhoods, the therapists at Full Living: A Psychotherapy Practice, have extensive experience in the full range of therapeutic styles.
 We match you with the therapist who clicks with your unique personality, then develop customized therapy to meet your needs.
-To schedule your free initial appointment, email or call the office in Center City of Philadelphia, Pennsylvania, or use the online booking feature.
+To schedule your free initial appointment, email or call the office in Center City of Philadelphia, Pennsylvania.

 Some people seek therapy to get through a difficult time, such as the death of a loved one or separation from your life partner.
 Other people participate in therapy to treat mental health issues such as depression, anxiety, eating disorders, and obsessive-compulsive disorder.

 Many others come to and stay in therapy because it offers a place and time to contemplate your life, to be heard by someone who has no investment other than your well-being, and who is specifically trained in helping you hear not only your conscious thoughts, but your unconscious ones as well, that provide clues to what ails you.

 You may have a history of failed relationships, a current crisis, or a specific presenting issue such as a struggle with an eating disorder.
 Maybe you generally feel overwhelmed or dissatisfied with life.
 Any type of emotional or behavioral problem that stops you from living a full and satisfying life can be improved with therapy.

 All of the therapists at Full Living share in common a commitment to relational psychodynamic psychotherapy.
 They prioritize building a strong and safe working alliance with you so together we can explore what ails you, and ways to explore new approaches to life.